hexops/zigmonthly.org/content/letters/2021/august.md

 # zigmod

-[@nektro](https://github.com/nektro) continues her work on [zigmod](https://github.com/nektro/zigmod), a package manager for the Zig programming language.
+[@nektro](https://github.com/nektro) continues her work on [zigmod](https://github.com/nektro/zigmod), a package manager for the Zig programming language - this month releasing v67 for various bug fixes.
+The project has now hit over 500 commits and 3.6k lines of code, when you add in the fact that zigmod uses a few handfuls of Zig dependencies - I think it's an interesting large Zig project.

-I should note an [official Zig package manager is planned](https://github.com/ziglang/zig/issues/943), but zigmod is an interesting project no less: releasing v67 this month, and with the project hitting over 500 commits and 3.6k lines of code, with a few handfuls of Zig dependencies.
+I should also note an [official Zig package manager is planned](https://github.com/ziglang/zig/issues/943).

 # A simple Karaoke player